The government of Alberta is looking for private clinics that are interested and available to provide publicly-funded surgeries.

-Albertans have been told to expect shorter wait times for surgeries over the next four years, as the provincial government is looking at funding as many as 80,000 more operations through the course of its mandate.
+The move comes more than a month after Albertans were told to expect shorter wait times for surgeries over the next four years, as the provincial government is looking at funding as many as 80,000 more operations through the course of its mandate.

-“We promised we would reduce surgical wait times and we’re delivering on that promise,” Health Minister Tyler Shandro said as part of the Tuesday announcement of the “Alberta Surgical Wait-Times Initiative.”
+“We promised we would reduce surgical wait times and we’re delivering on that promise,” Health Minister Tyler Shandro said as part of a Dec.
+2019 announcement of the “Alberta Surgical Wait-Times Initiative.”

 “This ambitious plan will mean Alberta will have the best wait-time performance in Canada.”